Harshal0902/Women-Essential/README.md

 # Methodology
 - For frontend I have used React Js.
-- For Disease prediction I have used Flask.
+- For Disease prediction I have used Flask in backend.
 - For styling we have used Styled Components.

 # Dataset used